 Foothill Transit Stores may close in response to COVID-19.
 Customers are encouraged to call 1-800-RIDE-INFO for all their transit-related needs.
 The El Monte and West Covina Transit Stores are open following their normal Store hours.
 The Puente Hills Mall Transit Store is open following these limited hours: Mon. through Sat., 11 a.m. to 7 p.m. and Sun., 12 to 6 p.m.
 The Pomona Transit Store opening date is being determined.

 Please follow safety messages at the Transit Stores to keep our community safe.
-There is a limit to the amount of customers allowed inside the Store at a time.
-El Monte Transit Store can accommodate up to five customers in the lobby, West Covina Transit Store can accommodate up to four customers, Puente Hills Mall Transit Store can accommodate up to three customers, and the Pomona Transit Store can accommodate one customer.
+Capacity is limited to one customer in the store at a time.
 Please keep in mind our safety precautions if you visit: face coverings are required, maintain a six-foot distance between you and anyone around you, stay home if you have a fever or cough, make sure to wash or sanitize your hands after contact with frequently touched surfaces, and please be kind.

 Need help buying your fare online?
 Visit foothilltransit.org/taponline for instructions.